metalichen/metalichen.github.io/_pages/service.md

 ## Nature Conservation and public engagement

 Since my undergrad times, I have been involved in nature conservation efforts.
-As a member of a team of scientists, I
+As a member of a team of scientists, I:

 * Collected and processed data on rare and endangered lichen species,
 * Participated in surveys leading to the establishment of several Nature Reserves in Russia.